jace-kline/thesis/thesis.md

-# An Evaluation Framework for Measuring the Accuracy of Decompilers
+# A Framework for Assessing Decompiler Inference Accuracy of Source-Level Program Constructs

 ## Abstract

-Decompilation is the process of reverse engineering a binary program into an equivalent source code representation with the intent to capture high-level program constructs such as functions, variables, data types, and control flow mechanisms employed by the original developer.
-Decompilation is applicable in many contexts, particularly for security analysts attempting to decipher the behavior of malware samples.
+Decompilation is the process of reverse engineering a binary program into an equivalent source code representation with the objective to recover high-level program constructs such as functions, variables, data types, and control flow mechanisms.
+Decompilation is applicable in many contexts, particularly for security analysts attempting to decipher the construction and behavior of malware samples.
 However, due to the loss of information during compilation, this process is naturally speculative and thus is prone to inaccuracy.
 This inherent speculation motivates the idea of an evaluation framework for decompilers.

-In this work, we present a novel framework to quantitatively evaluate the inference accuracy of decompilers with respect to high-level program constructs such as functions, variables, and data types.
-Within our framework, we develop a domain-specific language (DSL) for representing program information from any "ground truth" or decompiler source.
+In this work, we present a novel framework to quantitatively evaluate the inference accuracy of decompilers, regarding functions, variables, and data types.
+Within our framework, we develop a domain-specific language (DSL) for representing such program information from any "ground truth" or decompiler source.
 Using our DSL, we implement a strategy for comparing ground truth and decompiler representations of the same program.
-From our comparisons, we extract and present insightful metrics illustrating the accuracy of decompiler inference.
-We leverage our framework to assess the inference performance of the Ghidra decompiler over a subset of the GNU Core Utilities (Coreutils) programs.
+Subsequently, we extract and present insightful metrics illustrating the accuracy of decompiler inference regarding functions, variables, and data types, over a given set of benchmark programs.
+We leverage our framework to assess the correctness of the Ghidra decompiler when compared to ground truth information scraped from DWARF debugging information.
+We perform this assessment over a subset of the GNU Core Utilities (Coreutils) programs and discuss our findings.

 ## Introduction